d-roduit/WhatsAppSpy/README.md

 </h1>

 <p align="center">
-    <strong>A cross-platform desktop application that allows you to spy on status changes of a WhatsApp contact</strong>
+    <strong>A cross-platform desktop application that allows you to spy on status changes of a WhatsApp contact 👀</strong>
 </p>

 </div>